 Siren 14 supports both stereo and mono audio.
 It offers 14 kHz audio, bit rates 24, 32, 48 kbit/s for mono, 48, 64, 96 kbit/s for stereo, and 32 kHz.
-The Siren 14 algorithm is based on transform coding technology, using a modulated lapped transform (MLT).
+The Siren 14 algorithm uses transform coding technology, using a modulated lapped transform (MLT).
 It offers a 40-millisecond algorithmic delay, using 20-millisecond frame lengths.

 Siren 22 offers 22 kHz audio, sampling frequency 48 kHz, bit rates 64, 96, 128 kbit/s stereo, and 32, 48, 64 kbit/s mono.
 It is a new G.719 full-band codec based on Siren 22 audio technology and also offers a 40-millisecond algorithmic delay using 20-millisecond frame lengths.

 Internet Low Bitrate Codec (iLBC) is a free speech codec suitable for strong voice communication over IP.

 It allows an excellent speech quality even in the event of lost frames due to delayed IP packets.
 The iLBC codec has a payload bit rate of 13.33 kbit/s (encoding frame length of 30 ms) and 15.20 kbps(encoding frame length of 20 ms).